Pearson-Higher-Ed/elements/README.md

 The above would prevent the `_plain-tags.scss` styles from being transpiled into the `elements.css` file.

+NOTE: if desired, Elements SDK ships with a version that does not include any styling on plain HTML tags.
+Simply include the `dist/css/elementsNoPlain.css` or `dist/css/elementsNoPlain.min.css` files or add the `/scss/elementsNoPlain.scss` file to the project.

 ### Important: Fonts

 The Elements SDK looks for the /fonts folder at the root of your served application.
 Copy the npm-installed /fonts to the